Table of Contents

 Why is ghee better for cooking at a higher temperature?
 Does butter help burn injuries?

-Ghee smoke and taste are also ideal for high-heat cooking.
+Ghee’s smoke and taste are also ideal for high-heat cooking.
 Ghee has a smoke rating of 485°, greater than all other cooking oils save safflower and rice bran.
-And unlike synthetic seed and nut butter with equivalent high smoke points, ghee has a higher nutritional value and unique taste.
+Unlike synthetic seed and nut butter with equivalent high smoke points, ghee has a higher nutritional value and unique taste.

 As ghee remains more stable than butter, ghee is less prone to produce harmful free radicals.
 Furthermore, ghee nutrition is more potential than butter.
 If your question is, does butter burn, then yes.
 You can use butter on burn injury for a soothing effect.